MattSLangford/landmark/README.md

 # Landmark Church in Lafayette, Louisiana

 A barebones Jekyll/Netlify site for Landmark Church in Lafayette, LA.
 A small and ongoing project with no branches or collaborators.
+All media (mostly photos) is also hosted right here.

 Find them on Twitter - [@LandmarkChurch](https://twitter.com/landmarkchurch).